pmd/pmd/docs/pages/pmd/projectdocs/committers/merging_pull_requests.md

 Cherry-picking would duplicate the commit and you can't see in the log, on which branches the fix has been integrated (e.g. gitk and github show the branches, from which the specific commit is reachable).

-The downside is a more complex history - the maintenance branches and master branch are "connected" and not separate.
+The downside is a more complex history - the maintenance branches and main branch are "connected" and not separate.